HongwenZhang/PyMAF/README.md

 🚀 **[Important update]: Using [EFT](https://github.com/facebookresearch/eft) fits is recommended, as it can significantly improve the baseline.
 Compatible data is available [here](https://cloud.tsinghua.edu.cn/d/635c717375664cd6b3f5).
 See [issue #58](https://github.com/HongwenZhang/PyMAF/issues/58) for more training details using the EFT labels.**

+Below messages are the training details of the conference version of PyMAF.

 To perform training, we need to collect preprocessed files of training datasets at first.

 The preprocessed labels have the same format as SPIN and can be retrieved from [here](https://github.com/nkolot/SPIN#fetch-data).
 Please refer to [SPIN](https://github.com/nkolot/SPIN) for more details about data preprocessing.

-PyMAF is trained on COCO at the first stage and then trained on the mixture of both 2D and 3D datasets at the second stage.
+PyMAF is trained on Human3.6M at the first stage and then trained on the mixture of both 2D and 3D datasets at the second stage.
 Example usage:
 ```
 # training on COCO
 CUDA_VISIBLE_DEVICES=0 python3 train.py --regressor pymaf_net --single_dataset --misc TRAIN.BATCH_SIZE 64